 Celebrating our 10th anniversary, FIRST Team 604 started of with a bang, distributing all of the kit of parts in 20 minutes, a new record.
 Our first tournament was the Sacramento Regional, where we won our fourth Regional Chairman’s Award in five years, and also had our mentor, Mrs. Best, win the team it’s second Woodie Flower’s Finalist Award.
 At the Google Silicon Valley Regional, FIRST Team 604 advanced all the way to the finals, before narrowly losing to one of the future world champions.

 The team looked to earn another trip to Championships as we entered the 2013 season.
-Our first challenge was CalGames, where we were able to place in the Semifinals, and win the Entrepreneurship Award.
-Our robot was won of the most beautiful yet, and won the Motorola Quality Award at the Sacramento Regional.
+Our first challenge was CalGames, where we were able to place in the Semifinals, and win the Entrepreneurship Award as well as the Runner-up AMD CAD Award.
+Later that year, at the Sacramento Regional, the fine craftsmanship of our robot won the team it’s ever Quality Award(sponsored my Motorola).
 A few weeks later, we won the Chairman’s Award, our fourth straight, and had another mentor (John Best) win our fourth Woodie Flowers Finalist Award.
 After another trip to Championships, our season came to an end at the Archimedes Division.

 FIRST Team 604 entered its fourteenth competition season with a new aggressive approach, proving itself successful after acquiring the team’s first ever Madtown Throwdown: Judges Award.
 Later that season, we attended the Silicon Valley Regional where we claimed our seventh Chairman’s Award qualifying us for championships.
 A few weeks later, the team finished off the season strong by securing our fourth Entrepreneurship Award.